balena-io/balena-cli/README.md

 Requisites
 ----------

+If you want to install the CLI directly through npm, you'll need the below.
+If this looks difficult, we do now have an experimental standalone binary release available, see ['Standalone install'](#standalone-install) below.

 - [NodeJS](https://nodejs.org) (>= v4)
 - [Git](https://git-scm.com)
 - The following executables should be correctly installed in your shell environment: